 3. Cloud: Scalable, On-Demand Resources

-4. Hybrid: Best of Multiple Worlds
+4. Hybrid: Combining the Best of Multiple Worlds

 5. Edge Computing: Local, Real-Time Processing